 Legal Separation in California

 A separation doesn’t expire, so you can take as long as you need to make decisions about your future.
 But getting a legal separation isn’t easy.
-You’ll go through all the same steps required for a divorce, so don’t make this decision lightly.
+You’ll go through the same steps required for a divorce, so don’t make this decision lightly.

 What is a legal separation?